What is the BMST, and How do I take it?

 I have heard the Prime Power School is worth college credits.
 Is this true?

 Yes, all students are enrolled in college for the first phase of training.
 They will receive approximately 32 semester hours for the Academic Training phase (18 weeks of training).
 An addition of up to 6 credit hours earned upon completion of student's ASI phase.
 Students will also receive college credits from most colleges they attend based on the recommendations of the American Counsel of Education (ACE) guide.

 Will I be able to appear before a promotion board when I get to the school?

 No -- Specialists/Corporals will be promoted upon successful completion of the school and award of the MOS provided they meet all eligibility requirements for promotion to Sergeant, IAW the Special MOS Alignment Promotion Program (SMAPP).

 How long after arrival will I be administered a PT test?

-You will take the Army Physical Fitness Test (APFT) the first week you are here.
+You will take the Army Combat Fitness Test (ACFT) in the first 2 weeks you are here.
 You must also meet the standards of AR 600-9, Army height and weight upon arrival.
 Any incoming student who fails to meet body fat standards, will be denied course enrollment.